weaversa/cryptol-course/labs/Salsa20/Salsa20Props.md

     rejigger x = undefined
 ```

-Theorem 6 states that collisions should happen for any number of
+Theorem 6 (from above) states that collisions should happen for any
-iterations of `Salsa20Core`.
-However, we're just going to ask that you
+number of iterations of `Salsa20Core`.
+However, we're just going to
-prove it for one iteration.
-If you are highly motivated, feel free to
+ask that you prove it for one iteration.
+If you are highly motivated,
-attempt the more general proof (though don't expect any extra credit).
+feel free to attempt the more general proof (though don't expect any
+extra credit).

 **EXERCISE** Formalize Theorem 6: